ddps-lab/annotorious/autoselectorPackAndExam/README.md

 This package created by hyun-june KIM on Bigdata Lab.
-KOOKMIN-Univ korea.
+Kookmin univ. in Korea

-Create to do auto selected of tagging box that do one click right button from mouse.
+Create to do automatic selection of tagging box that do one click to right button from mouse.

 ISSUE - 2018.04.25
 -------------------------------------------------------------------

 ## Issue:
-+ at currently You can received to will geometry for rectangle, but got not numeric, it divided by pixel;<br>
++ at currently You can received to geometry for rectangle, but got not numeric, it divided by pixel;<br>
    x / width, y / height
 +